DelphineHuriro/-Excel-for-data-analysis/README.md

 #  Excel for data analysis
-Demontrating advanced Excel skills in Data analysis
+Demonstrating advanced Excel skills in Data analysis

 I edited this on github.com